Industrial land uses are able to establish and operate within the zone in an efficient and effective manner.

 Industrial development in the Te Rapa North Industrial Zone occurs in an integrated and coordinated manner that aligns with capacity improvements to the existing reticulated infrastructure (water and wastewater) and roading, or which is in accordance with exemptions from the requirement to connect new development to that infrastructure.

-Industrial development in the Te Rapa North Industrial Zone, beyond the first 7 ha for each Stage (1A and 1B), is timed to coincide with the availability of all necessary reticulated infrastructure unless an express exception is provided for in this Plan.
+Industrial development in the Te Rapa North Industrial Zone, beyond the first 7 ha for Stage 1A is timed to coincide with the availability of all necessary reticulated infrastructure unless an express exception is provided for in this Plan.

 Traffic and transportation effects are managed through land use planning, peak traffic generation controls and integrated, multi-modal transport approaches, to ensure industrial development in the Te Rapa North Industrial Zone does not adversely affect the safety and efficiency of the wider roading network.